English Democrats: Traditional counties

 The party is supportive of historic counties.
 It has called for a referendum on whether Monmouthshire should be part of England rather than Wales.

 It contested the constituency of Monmouth in the 2015 general election, receiving 100 votes (0.2% of votes cast).

 Nationalist connections

 On 17 November 2011, the chairman of the English Democrats, Robin Tilbrook, met Sergey Yerzunov, a member of the executive committee of the Russian right-wing group Russky Obraz.
-Shortly afterwards, Obraz announced that they were in alliance with the English Democrats.
-Other members of this alliance include Serbian Obraz, 1389 Movement, Golden Dawn, Danes' Party, Slovenska Pospolitost, Workers' Party and Noua Dreaptă.
+Shortly afterwards, Obraz announced that it was in alliance with the English Democrats.
+Other members of this alliance include the Serbian Obraz, 1389 Movement, Golden Dawn, Danes' Party, Slovenska Pospolitost, Workers' Party and Noua Dreaptă.

-Since 2010, a number of former members of the BNP have joined the project, with the party chairman quoted as saying, "They will help us become an electorally credible party."
-In an April 2013 interview, Tilbrook said that about 200-300 out of the party's membership of 3,000 were former BNP members.
+In 2011, a number of former members of the BNP joined the party.
+Tilbrook was quoted as saying, of ex-BNP supporters, "They will help us become an electorally credible party.
+We need to be sure they ascribe to civic or cultural nationalism and that they will be an asset to our party, but we do not need to be too defensive."
+In an April 2013 interview, Tilbrook said that about 200–300 of the party's membership of 3,000 were former BNP members.
 He said it was "perfectly fair" that such people would "change their minds" and join a "moderate, sensible English nationalist party".